WHATS HOT

 If you choose the more conventional route to dealing with your yeast infection, your doctor will likely prescribe antifungal medications in the form of pessaries or creams.
 If you are given pessaries, be careful when using them so as not to put any pressure on your cervix.
 If your condition gets worse or if you don’t feel that your current prescription is working, go back and speak to your doctor.

 Many antifungal medications are not safe for pregnant women, so some choose to take a holistic approach to treating their Candida overgrowth.
 This approach includes dietary changes, nutritional supplements and probiotics.
-If these dietary and changes are maintained, then not only can Candida overgrowth be treated, but reoccurrences can also be prevented.
+If these dietary and lifestyle changes are maintained, then not only can Candida overgrowth be treated, but reoccurrences can also be prevented.

 Pregnancy is a time when you want to be extra careful with everything you do.
 Make sure that whatever you do is the right thing for you and your baby.